Red Bull Racing: Image and marketing

 Red Bull has been very vocal about wanting to make Formula One "fun" again.
-One way in which they went about doing that was by employing Mark Gallagher, who was head of marketing for nine years at Jordan, itself an exciting brand in the late 1990s.
+They aimed to accomplish this by employing Mark Gallagher, who was head of marketing for nine years at Jordan.
 Red Bull also started The Red Bulletin, a sports and adventure magazine that is released four times per race weekend and distributed to the paddock and members of the public from behind the main grandstand at each track.

 In the 2006 Monaco Grand Prix, they supported the movie Superman Returns, which continues the line of marketing events begun by the Star Wars: Episode III – Revenge of the Sith promotion of 2005 (in the 2005 race, the pit crew dressed up as clone troopers) and the Ocean's Twelve promotion of 2004, as well as Terminator 3: Rise of the Machines promotion of 2003 when the team ran under the Jaguar Racing banner.
 When Coulthard finished third in the 2006 race, he donned a Superman cape for his appearance on the podium.

 In the 2019 British Grand Prix, 007 logos were used in the livery to replace the Aston Martin logos, to celebrate the 1007th Grand Prix.
 The cars also had Bond-themed number plates on the underside of their rear wings.
 Max Verstappen had the number plate from the Aston Martin DB5 from Goldfinger (BMT 216A) while Pierre Gasly's car featured the Aston Martin V8 plate (B549 WUU) from The Living Daylights.
 Both drivers wore special racing overalls with a print of a single-breasted dinner suit.
 The 007 logo was first used during their race as Jaguar in the 2002 season to promote Die Another Day.